 The EU joined other CCMs in acknowledging the service that the CCMs involved in the operation offer to WCPFC and for their essential contribution in improving the capacity of the Commission to combat IUU activities in the WCPFC CA.

-Australia expressed their appreciation to the USA and USCG for hosting Operation NASS Joint Coordination Center and noted the continued progress and evolution of Operation Nasse, which addresses some key objectives of the Commission as it strengthens the wider HSBI program.
+Australia expressed their appreciation to the USA and USCG for hosting Operation NASSE Joint Coordination Center and noted the continued progress and evolution of Operation Nasse, which addresses some key objectives of the Commission as it strengthens the wider HSBI program.
 Australia also noted it is becoming a more inclusive operation with strong support from Pacific Island countries.
 Australia stated that the operation identified some potential compliance issues with regard to seabird mitigation and emphasized that it is important and critical that all seabird mitigation measures are closely followed.

 Tonga acknowledged and thanked the USA and others involved in Operation Nasse, noting that with ongoing support and cooperation Tonga has significantly strengthened their national efforts in fisheries monitoring, control and surveillance, stating that the partnership has enhanced Tonga’s capacity to detect IUU fishing activities in its waters.